yuhang2685/SpringBoot-RESTful-MySQL-JPA/README.md

 In this demo we supply a quick-start code base with explanation for constructing a REST service with JPA.

 Overview:
-In this demo we covered the use of some new stuffs, i.e., @Entity, @Id, dependency "jackson" and JPA, "Optional<>" type, content negotiation, interface "CrudRepository" and "JpaRepository", CRUD JPA methods, customized JPA methods, user defined JPA methods by DB Query, DB connection configuration in application.properties.
+In this demo we covered the use of some new stuffs, i.e., DB configuration in application.properties,
+JPA interfaces "CrudRepository" and "JpaRepository",
+@Entity, @Id,
+CRUD JPA methods,
+customized JPA methods,
+user defined JPA methods by DB Query, dependency "jackson" for XML format, content negotiation,
+"Optional<>" type.

 Future Work: Replace JPA with DATA REST.